AshishRam7/Question-Generation-LLM-s/content/pdf_content/ocr_output/BFS_notespdf/output.md

 11 for $2 \times 2 \times 2,20$ for $3 \times 3 \times 3, \Theta\left(n^{2} / \lg n\right)$ for $n \times n \times n$ [Demaine, Demaine, Eisenstat Lubiw Winslow 2011]

-**Moondream Image Description:**  The visualization demonstrates a hierarchical approach to problem-solving, starting with a broad search for 'hardest configurations' and then narrowing down to 'breadth-first tree' solutions.
-It highlights the importance of reachability in two steps, and notes that not all solutions are reachable in two steps.
+**Image Description:**  The figure illustrates a hierarchical clustering process, where a solution is initially identified as 'solved' and then expanded into a 'breadth-first' search.
+The 'breadth-first' approach is then evaluated for 'hardest configurations', and finally 'first tree' is selected.
+The number of nodes in each level of the hierarchy is represented by the number of circles, with the number of nodes in the 'breadth-first' and 'first tree' levels represented by three circles.
+The 'solved' solution is reached after two steps, while the 'breadth-first' solution is reached after three steps.

 \# vertices $=8!\cdot 3^{8}=264,539,520$ where 8 ! comes from having 8 cubelets in arbitrary positions and $3^{8}$ comes as each cubelet has 3 possible twists.

-**Moondream Image Description:**  The visualization demonstrates a 3D cube with a green cube at its center, surrounded by a red cube and a purple cube.
-The red cube is partially overlapped by the green cube, and the purple cube is partially overlapped by the green cube.
-The green cube appears to be the largest of the three, occupying roughly one-third of the cube's volume.
-The red cube is slightly smaller than the green cube, and the purple cube is slightly smaller than the red cube.
-The red cube is located at the bottom left corner of the cube, while the purple cube is located at the bottom right corner.
-The green cube is located at the top center of the cube.
+**Image Description:**  The visualization demonstrates a 3D cube with a green cube at its center, surrounded by a red cube and a purple cube.
+The red cube appears to be partially overlapping the green cube.
+The purple cube is positioned slightly offset from the center of the green cube.
+The green cube occupies approximately one-third of the cube's volume.
+The red cube and purple cube appear to be uniformly sized and positioned.
+The purple cube has a smaller diameter than the red cube.
+The green cube has a smaller height than the red cube.
+The red cube has a smaller width than the purple cube.
+The purple cube has a smaller depth than the red cube.
+The green cube has a smaller height than the red cube.
+The red cube has a smaller width than the purple cube.
+The purple cube has a smaller depth than the red cube.

 This can be divided by 24 if we remove cube symmetries and further divided by 3 to account for actually reachable configurations (there are 3 connected components).